87th Grey Cup: Notable facts

 Grey Cup Most Valuable Player Danny McManus led the way connecting on 22 of 34 passes for 347 yards and no interceptions.
 Darren Flutie was also impressive, pulling in six catches for 109 yards and two touchdowns.

 Cats kicker Paul Osbaldiston chipped in with three field goals, while slotback Mike Morreale caught three passes for 51 yards and was named the game's Most Valuable Canadian.

+This is Hamilton's most recent Grey Cup victory.
+As of the 2025 season, they have the longest Grey Cup drought in the league, and they are the only team in the CFL to not win the Grey Cup in the 21st century.